Many of you told us that this is the best fried tofu recipe that they have ever made.

 • teaspoon chili powder or more to taste

-• 2 tablespoons extra virgin olive oil or more as needed
+• 2 tablespoons olive oil or more as needed

 Instructions

-• To a small bowl, add 4 tablespoons cornstarch, 1½ teaspoons paprika, 1 teaspoon garlic powder, 1¼ teaspoon salt, ⅛ teaspoon black pepper, and ⅛ teaspoon chili powder.
+• In a small bowl, mix 4 tablespoons cornstarch, 1½ teaspoons paprika, 1 teaspoon garlic powder, 1¼ teaspoons salt, ⅛ teaspoon black pepper, and ⅛ teaspoon chili powder.

-• Heat the 2 tablespoons extra virgin olive oil in a large, non-stick skillet.
+• Heat 2 tablespoons olive oil in a large, non-stick skillet.

-fried tofu on a pan before an after
+Cooking the pan fried tofu on a skillet.

 Notes